 The respondent has the responsibility to comply with all sanctions imposed as the result of a hearing.
 If an appeal is requested, the sanctions may be stayed and will not take effect until the appeal process has concluded, depending upon the circumstances as decided by the Title IX Coordinator.
 If no appeal is requested, the sanctions will take effect immediately.
 In a case in which interim sanctions have been imposed, they will continue in force until all appeals have been exhausted.

 The parties have the right to appeal any decision made by the Hearing Panel.
 Neither respondent nor complainant can appeal an Informal Resolution.

 An appeal must be submitted in writing and must be received by the Title IX Coordinator within five (5) business days of the date of notification of the findings of the Hearing Panel.
 An extension to this deadline may be granted at the sole discretion of the Title IX Coordinator.
 The Title IX Coordinator shall then refer the appeal to the appellate officer.

-Remand the complaint for a new hearing before a new hearing.
+- Remand the complaint for a new hearing before a new hearing board.